BhaktiRaval/CI_CD-pipeline-instructions/README.md

 This pipeline will be failed because of some parameters. change worker->Dockerfile as below --platform=${BUILDPLATFORM} to --platform=linux
-RUN dotnet publish -c release -o /app -a $TARGETARCH --self-contained false --no-restore to RUN dotnet publish -c release -o /app --self-contained false --no-restore
+RUN dotnet restore -a $TARGETARCH to RUN dotnet restore RUN dotnet publish -c release -o /app -a $TARGETARCH --self-contained false --no-restore to RUN dotnet publish -c release -o /app --self-contained false --no-restore

+After that this last pipeline should run successfully.